michelled/weavly.org/src/resources/examining-applications-for-accessibility.md

 ---
-title: CExamining Coding Applications for Accessibility
+title: Examining Coding Applications for Accessibility
 date: 2021-02-23T18:28:01.926Z
 author: Weavly Team
 description: "This framework is intended to support educators as they explore